 The study process, featuring best international practices, uses an open and encouraging approach to students, providing them with continuous and individual support.
-In classroom this translates to vibrant discussions, debates, team work, presentations, and guest lectures from diplomats and politicians.
+In classroom this translates to vibrant discussions, debates, teamwork, presentations, and guest lectures from diplomats and politicians.

-The course covers a broad spectrum of academic approaches to history of political thought, political philosophy, contemporary political theory, comparative politics and the detailed study of institutions and policy-making in different areas of the world, with a special focus on Europe.
+The course covers a broad spectrum of academic approaches to the history of political thought, political philosophy, contemporary political theory, comparative politics and the detailed study of institutions and policy-making in different areas of the world, with a special focus on Europe.

 Through specialized studies and internships with international, regional and local organizations, a Political Science/International Relations Major at SSST sets strong foundations for both further academic development and a successful career in the demanding international environment.

-See bellow the following documents:
+See below the following documents: